atelierspierrot/atelierspierrot/Git-Repository.md

 the original branch.

 Please note that the "master" branch is **always the latest stable version** of the code.
-Development is done on branch "dev" and you can create a new one for your own developments.
+Development is done on branches "dev" or "wip" and you can create a new one for your own developments.

 ----